Weakly interacting oscillators on dense random graphs: The non-linear process

 We introduce a non-linear process \eqref{eq:nonLin1} which has already been considered in the literature \cite{cf:BCW20, cf:CM19, cf:L18, cf:LS14,cf:RO} as the natural candidate in case the particles in \eqref{eq:g} are not exchangeable and their labels are fixed from the initial condition.
 This process is useful for studying the evolution of a tagged particle with a specific profile of connections, as stressed in \cite{cf:L18}.

 Contrary to our setting, some regularity in the \textendash{} now labeled \textendash{} graphon is usually assumed to show the convergence of the empirical measure \eqref{d:emp}.
-We will exploit \eqref{eq:nonLin1} to better understand \eqref{eq:nonLin2} and to establish existence and uniqueness.
+We will exploit {\change the non-linear process with fixed labels} \eqref{eq:nonLin1} to better understand \eqref{eq:nonLin2} and to establish existence and uniqueness.

 Before introducing \eqref{eq:nonLin1}, we define some other tools for dealing with empirical measures and graphons.
 Notably, we introduce an equivalence relation between probability measures on $I \times \bbT$ inspired by graph limits theory, see \eqref{d:equiv}.
-This will allow us to prove Proposition \ref{p:sta2}, where we establish that the empirical measure is H\"older continuous with respect to the underlying graphon.
+This will allow us to prove Theorem \ref{thm:sta2}, where we establish that the empirical measure is H\"older continuous with respect to the underlying graphon.